 Fortunately, medications called statins are effective at lowering low-density lipoprotein (LDL) cholesterol.
 This type of cholesterol is often referred to as “bad cholesterol.”

-Which statin is most appropriate if you have diabetes?
-It depends on your overall cardiovascular risk, but the recommendations lean toward a moderate-intensity or high-intensity statin.
+Which statin is most appropriate for you if you have diabetes?
+It depends on your overall cardiovascular risk.

-There are several different types of statins.
+Several different types of statins exist.
 Some are more potent than others.
-They each work a little differently, but they all help lower cholesterol by interfering with a substance your body needs to make cholesterol in the liver.
+They all help lower cholesterol by interfering with a substance your liver needs to make cholesterol.

-Statins have become some of the most widely prescribed medications in the world.
-They include atorvastatin (Lipitor), rosuvastatin (Crestor), as well as other generic and brand name versions.
+Statins have become some of the most widely prescribed cholesterol medications in the world.
+They include atorvastatin (Lipitor), rosuvastatin (Crestor), and other generic and brand name versions.

-In 2014, the American Diabetes Association recommended that all people with diabetes take statins.
-Their reasoning is that controlling risk factors will help lower your overall risk for developing heart disease.
+The ADA’s reasoning is that controlling risk factors will help lower your overall chances of developing heart disease.
 These risk factors may include: